 The Nazis' Nuremberg Rallies (ePub)

-Each September from 1933 to 1938, the Nazi Party held spectacular rallies at Nuremberg.
+This book describes the background to and the development of the Nazi Party Rallies held at Nuremberg each September from 1933 to 1939.
 These Reichsparteitage (National Party Days) were vast and meticulously staged managed extravaganzas in which ritual and ceremony played an important part.

 Packed with pictures showing thousands of Nazis, young and old, honouring Hitler as the saviour of Germany.Romney Marsh Herald

 The Nazis’ Nuremberg Rallies represents a landmark in historical works specializing in the Third Reich period.
 James Wilson’s extensive use of 1930s postcards is a brilliant way of portraying one of the most significant epochs of the 20th century.David Harper

 We are well familiar with the ongoing abundance of books relating the horrors of WWII and the Holocaust.
 However, this attractively different composition reveals a fascinating perspective by exploring the Germans’ initial troubles and despair following the First World War and their subsequent hopes and aspirations under the National Socialists’ regime.

 Wilson paints a vivid picture of the ‘Führer’ and the Hitler cult that the Nazi propaganda machine was so adept at creating.
 He also introduced us to the words of the Führer addressing the German people and to the mass-media events that were previously unthinkable.
 Through the combination of vivid contemporary photography and the author’s well-researched introduction and commentary, the reader gains insight into one of the most impressive recurring mass gatherings in the world; the annual Nuremberg Party Rallies.